 The Berenstain Bears Trick or Treat by Stan and Jan Berenstain

-One thing to do in fall is to create scarecrows!
+One thing to do in the fall is to create scarecrows!
 This can pretty much be anytime during the fall season.
 Having kids make a scarecrow doesn’t have to be a big chore!
 I have made a simple Scarecrow Craftivity that also includes writing prompts for the fall season!
 One thing I didn’t always like about craftivities was all the little pieces!
 I have made this scarecrow craft easy to use and it can involve little to no prep!
 You can either print the pieces on colored paper or have students color it in!

 If you are looking for another way to incorporate writing into fall, writing haikus is a great way to teach parts of speech and have kids focus on writing using their senses.
 Check out my Fall Haiku Display pack.
 Easily create a beautiful fall display using any of the templates included.To read more about this unit, check out this post!